Tips for Visiting New York City for the First Time (or the 100th)!

 New York Subway Guide

 If I am not walking, I choose to take the subway.
 There are stops all over NYC.
-Although not fancy compared to some places in the world, it is pretty clean and cheap.
-It is even entertaining as there are often street performers in the tunnels or on the trains.
+Although not fancy compared to some places worldwide, it is clean and cheap.
+It is even entertaining as street performers are often in the tunnels or on the trains.
 New York subways are efficient and easy to follow.

 I have a free app on my iPhone called NYC Subways.
-It has all the maps and will give you directions to where you need to go.
-There are generally also staff in the subway stations that will help you navigate your way around.
-Google maps will also tell you which trains to ride.
+It has all the maps and will give directions to where to go.
+There are generally staff in the subway stations who will help you navigate your way around.
+Google Maps will also tell you which trains to ride.

-I started my first trip to Paris with a tour guide who explained the subway system to me.
-It made all the difference for my family to easily navigate the system in a foreign language.
-There is a full-day tour in NYC ending with a ride to the top of One World Observatory, but beginning with a tutorial of the subways!
+I started my first trip to Paris with a tour guide who explained the subway system.
+It made all the difference for my family to navigate the system easily in a foreign language.
+There is a full-day tour in NYC that ends with a ride to the top of One World Observatory but begins with a tutorial of the subways!
 Book it here.

 Kids on NYC Subways